-Please complete this form relating to your transactions for Zillow Group, Inc. (NASDAQ: ZG; Z) securities between August 5, 2020 and November 2, 2021, both dates inclusive (the "Class Period").
+Please complete this form relating to your transactions for Zillow Group, Inc. (NASDAQ: ZG; Z) securities between August 5, 2021, to November 2, 2021, both dates inclusive (the "Class Period").

 You may also contact James Maro, Esq.
 (484) 270-1453; or you may submit your information via email at firstname.lastname@example.org; or you may click here to print a PDF of this form.

 Kessler Topaz Meltzer & Check, LLP has filed a class action lawsuit on behalf of those who purchased or acquired Zillow Group, Inc. (“Zillow” or the “Company”) (NASDAQ: ZG; Z) securities during the period from August 5, 2021, to November 2, 2021, inclusive (the “Class Period”).

 Zillow, a Washington corporation with principal executive offices in Seattle, Washington, is a real estate services company that operates popular real estate websites including Zillow and Trulia.
 In addition to the generation of advertising revenue from these websites, Zillow earns referral fees when matching prospective buyers and sellers with real estate agents and brokers.
 Since April 2018, Zillow has also operated its Zillow Offers program, through which Zillow directly purchases homes from sellers, makes certain repairs and updates to these properties, and subsequently resells the homes to purchasers.